PamelaOnGit/botany-backend/README.md

 5. however, encountered the horrible bug below
 6. resolved
 7. serializers and controller (inside my product controller) for my images (gallery)
+8. serializer and controller for creating a customer

 ### Endpoints